risan/giphy-random/README.md

 ### Overwrite the default rating

-You can overwrite the default content rating by passing `rating` parameter:
+You can overwrite the default content rating by passing optional `rating` parameter to `get` method:

 ```js
 giphyRandom.get({ rating: 'PG-13' })